cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 <p align="center"><a href="http://images.china.cn/attachement/jpg/site1007/20150716/001aa0ba3c161711532504.jpg"><img src="http://images.china.cn/attachement/jpg/site1007/20150716/001aa0ba3c161711532504.jpg" type="image"></a></p>

 She participated in the culture education Tour in China as one of the two representatives from the China Cultural Center.
-It was an educational tour.
-It made her realize that she should learn the Chinese language and pay attention to China’s economy and culture more and more.
+After visiting, she thought that learning the Chinese language and paying attention to China’s economy and culture is needed.

 ### Why Tsinghua